 Sustainability in Sedona is not just about preserving our stunning natural landscapes for residents and visitors alike.
 It’s also about creating a vibrant and ‘green’ economy that provides meaningful jobs paying a living wage.
 And, it involves fostering a thriving community that offers our residents a high quality of life.

 Sustainability involves making decisions such that the economy, community and environment all get better, not trading one against another.
+The Sedona Chamber of Commerce and Tourism Bureau is proud to be certified as a Sustainable Business at the Bronze/Conservationist level by the Sustainability Alliance.

 Over the last 10-15 years, the number of businesses pursuing sustainability as a strategic initiative has mushroomed.
 It helps them: